JJWallis/bookmark-landing-page/README.md

 }
 ```

-Alongside experimenting with more complex transitions on the primary navigation links, I decided to implement my first 'official' animation within a project as well.
-It was quite hard to find an appropiate use for it, since I would often go too far with the desired effect, ultimately detracting from its appropriateness within the site.
-However, I do think the animation displayed above was minimal enough to not impact the site's effectiveness, although I look forward to refining my ability and creating more advanced movements, if only to deepen my understanding of the language.
+Alongside experimenting with more complex transitions on the primary navigation, I decided to implement my first official animation within a project.
+It was quite hard to find an appropiate use for it, since I would often go too far with the desired effect, ultimately detracting from the appropriateness within the site.
+However, I do think the animation displayed above was minimal enough to not impact the site's purpose, although I look forward to refining my ability and creating more advanced movements, if only to deepen my understanding of the language.

 ### Continued development

 I still organised a lot of my styles into the same Sass partials, since I found this more useful when building out the site so I wasn't constantly creating new files all the time.
-However, grouping styles together to this extent goes against the modular purpose of splitting your code up into re-usable chunks, so therefore I would at least like to finish the project with a much larger components folder.
+However, grouping styles together to this extent goes against the modular purpose of splitting your code up into re-usable chunks, so therefore I would at least like to finish a project with a more diverse range of populated folders.

-I feel as if now I am becoming relatively confident with building single-page layouts and re-creating them close to the original design.
-I would like to branch out furthe in talking larger scale projects, such as multi-page sites which would take my organisation skills to the next level, as well as my CSS.
+I feel as if now I am becoming relatively confident with building single-page layouts, whilst re-creating them as close as possible to the original design.
+I would like to branch out further in tackling larger scale projects, such as multi-page sites which would take my organisation and CSS skills to the next level.

 ### Useful resources